otdobson/owendobson/pages-md/index.md

 To obtain a spot in Owens contact/phone/address book fill out this form by Jan 13, 2024.
 [Form to for slot in Owens contact book while at KSCA](https://forms.gle/HXWPrpXJs32NBvbE8)

+More information on my admission is here [More Information on my admission to KSCA](https://owendobson.com/blog/ksca)
 ### About me

 My name is Owen Dobson and I attend Shippensburg Area Senior High School.
 In addition, I attend the Franklin County Career Tech Center for IST and the Harrisburg Area Community College for Dual Enrollment where I have taken business classes.
 I have started a photography and modeling freelance services venture and a Post Secondary Education Academy/Agency that offers post-secondary education consulting to those in a High School diploma or GED-related program.
 I am extensively involved throughout my local community.
 Feel free to contact me at [owen@owendobson.com](mailto:owen@owendobson.com) or connect with me on LinkedIn at [linkedin.com/owendob23](linkedin.com/in/owendob23).